ajaykumar4127/phd2mm/README.md

 WARNING: This will delete all the mods you have installed in the Helldivers 2 data folder.
 After that, it will put the mods there.
 Basically, this button will always do a clean reinstall of mods to make it easier to install mods.

+7. Changelogs
+v1.2
+-Added search bar to easily find mods.
+-Added a simple mod randomization function.
+You can enable this by clicking "Enable Mod Randomization Option" to allow the "Randomly Add and Remove Mods" button to be clicked.
+To disable this, click the "Disable Mod Randomization Option".
+The reason for this is for user safety in case they wanted to move the mod up or down or to install the mods.
+This way, users will not accidentally randomize their chosen mods.
+As of this time, this simple randomization does not take mod conflicts into account, so be warned.
+-Changed text in Form4_MoreInfo from "Form4" to "More Info".
+-Capitalized text initials of Form2_CreateNewProfile from "Creating new profile" to "Creating New Profile" for consistency.

+v1.1
+-Added drag and drop feature to the TextBox under "Mods used in this profile:", allowing users to an easier way to rearrange their mod list order.

+v1.0
+-First release.
+Didn't have drag and drop then.